kybouw/budg/README.md

 total = 0.30
 ```

+Budg will use those percentages to divvy up your income and print the result.
-Running budg with $100 would give us this output:
+Budgeting $100 with the plan above would give us this output:

 ```text
 $ budg 100